-There is no set number that represents a good total asset turnover value because every industry has varying business models.
-It also depends on the proportion of labour costs in relation to the capital required, i.e. whether the process is labour intensive or capital intensive.
+There is no single number that represents a good total asset turnover ratio, because each industry has different business models.
+It also depends on the ratio of labor costs to capital required, i.e. whether the process is labor intensive or capital intensive.

 The higher the number, the better.
-If there is a low turnover, it may be an indication that the business should either utilize its assets in a more efficient manner or sell them.
+A low turnover may indicate that the company should either use its assets more efficiently or sell them.
 But it also indicates pricing strategy: companies with low profit margins tend to have high asset turnover, while those with high profit margins have low asset turnover.

 Asset Turnover ratio = F2[Revenue] / ((F1[b][Assets] +F1[e][Assets])/2)